kevin-ch-day/ScytaleDroid/docs/database/queries/apps_by_category.md

 ## Notes
 * Treat `NULL` / “Other” categories specially in the UI (e.g., display “Uncategorized”).
 * If you need to distinguish OEM/system apps, join on `android_apk_repository.is_system` for additional breakdowns.
+* Future enhancement: join with forthcoming `static_analysis_runs` to show coverage % for apps that have received a static scan in addition to being harvested.